anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

     - Public input consistency: resource logic public input $nf$ and $cm$ are the same as in the compliance public input
 3. Binding signature is valid for $\Delta_{tx}$

-!!! quote
+!!! note

-     **Note:** Currently, each resource requires a separate RL proof, even if they belong to the same application.
+     Currently, each resource requires a separate RL proof, even if they belong to the same application.
 Eventually the RL might be called just once per $tx$, meaning that if the $tx$ has 2 or more resources belonging to the same application, the total amount of non-ephemeral proofs is reduced.

-!!! quote
+!!! note

-     **Note:** It is possible that a resource logic requires checks of other logics in order to be satisfied.
+     It is possible that a resource logic requires checks of other logics in order to be satisfied.
 In that case, the total amount of logic proofs verified could be more than $2n$, but we can count such check as a single check.

 ### Taiga state
 Taiga doesn't store a state, but Taiga produces state changes (that will be executed elsewhere), that include: